COVID-19, shootings: Is mass death now tolerated in America?

 “It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan says.

-The level of concern about deaths often depends on context, says Rajiv Sethi, an economics professor at Barnard College.
-He points to a rare but dramatic event such as an airplane crash, which does seem to matter to people.
+The level of concern about deaths often depends on context, says Rajiv Sethi, an economics professor at Barnard College who has written about both gun violence and COVID-19.
+He points to a rare but dramatic event such as an airplane crash or an accident at a nuclear power plant, which do seem to matter to people.

+By contrast, something like traffic deaths gets less attention.
+The government this week said that nearly 43,000 people had died on the nation’s roads last year, the highest level in 16 years.
+The federal government unveiled a national strategy earlier this year to combat the problem.

-Sethi notes there are more suicides from guns in America than there are homicides, an estimated 24,000 gun suicides compared with 19,000 homicides.
-But even though there are policy proposals that could help within the bounds of the Second Amendment, he says, the debate on guns is politically entrenched, causing “paralysis.”
+Even when talking about gun violence, the Buffalo shooting has gotten a lot of attention, but mass shootings represent a small number of the gun deaths that happen in the United States every year, Sethi says.
+For example, there are more suicides from guns in America than there are homicides, an estimated 24,000 gun suicides compared with 19,000 homicides.
+But even though there are policy proposals that could help within the bounds of the Second Amendment, he says, the debate on guns is politically entrenched.

+“The result is that nothing is done,” Sethi says.
+“The result is paralysis.”

+“There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” says Ranney, an ER doctor who did gun violence research before COVID-19 hit.
+“It divides us when people think that there’s nothing they can do.”

+She wonders if people really understand the sheer numbers of people dying from guns, from COVID-19 and from opioids.
+The CDC said this month that more than 107,000 Americans died of drug overdoses in 2021, setting a record.

-Ranney points to false narratives spread by bad actors, such as denying that the deaths were preventable, or suggesting those who die deserved it.
-There is an emphasis in the United States on individual responsibility for one’s health, Ranney says.
+Ranney also points to false narratives spread by bad actors, such as denying that the deaths were preventable, or suggesting those who die deserved it.
+There is an emphasis in the United States on individual responsibility for one's health, Ranney says — and a tension between the individual and the community.

 “I don’t think that those things are off the table now.
 It’s just that it’s not really clear if they’re going to emerge,” Wrigley-Field says.
 “I don’t think giving up is a permanent state of affairs.
 But I do think that’s where we’re at, right at this moment.”